CounterpartyXCP/Documentation/Installation/bitcoin_core.md

 ### Removing addrindex

-Bitcoin Core addrindex users who want to "go back" to the same or a newer version of Bitcoin Core can simply uninstall the former and install the later. `addrindex` and `txindex` can be changed to 0 or removed from the configuration file.
+Bitcoin Core addrindex users who want to "go back" to the same or a higher version of Bitcoin Core without addrindex can simply uninstall the former and install the later. `addrindex` and `txindex` can be changed to 0 or removed from the configuration file.
 If the both are removed, then blockchain index data (see Bitcoin documentation for the details) can be deleted to save disk space, and potentially blockchain pruning (``prune``) can be (re)enabled as well.

 Prior to making changes make a backup of your wallet if you have one.
 Addrindex does not impact the wallet, but a migration to a different Bitcoin Core version may.